Deluge as Earthday

 Noah never mentions how is going to prevent Shem from having another child later on.
 Maybe castration?

-But notice another inexplicable change, as if we just walked from one movie to another, or as if the film fired one writer and hired his opposite.
+But notice another inexplicable change, as if we just walked from one movie to another, or as if the film fired one writer and hired his opposite from the antimatter dimension of Qward.
 A just and obedient Godfearing man who was willing to accept the inevitable fate of dying without grandchildren because his only daughter in law is barren is passively accepting something he cannot change, which he takes to be God’s will.
 A maniac who ignores the counsel of his wife and sons, provokes them (with perfectly justifiable reason) to parricide, because he thinks God is telling him to kill his own newborn grandchildren is a different character with a different motivation.

 The rain stops the instant the news of the birth is made known.
 Ila announces that this is a sign that the Creator smiles on the unborn babies.
 Noah grunts (all the dialog is grunts) that the Creator smiles on no one, and announces he intends to commit infanticide.
 Again, no matter which theory of the movie you believe, the scene makes no sense.